mccartyn/meta-littlethings/README.md

-# meta-tinythings
+# meta-littlethings
-Yocto meta layer containing all the good things in the tiny things distribution.
+Yocto meta layer containing a simple distribution and a bunch of little images to do useful stuff.